Joseda8/profiler/README.md

 # System Profiler
 ## _Collect and record the behavior of a program_

-This profilers is a Python-based tool designed to measure the performance and resource usage of a program.
+This profiler is a Python-based tool designed to measure the performance and resource usage of a program.
 Right now it supports the profiling of Python programs as scripts or modules.

-It collects various system statistics such as CPU usage, memory usage and execution time.

 The profiler collects stats with an ideal sampling rate of 50ms.
 Also, since it triggers the process to profile without being part of it, the profiling process has a very low overhead.